wilrosa/2-saving-qualifying-loans-as-CSV-file/loan_qualifier_app/README.md

 # Saving Qualifying Loan as a CSV File

-This repo contains the results of the module 2 challenge.
-The assignment is to add new features and enhancements to the loan qualifier application.
+This repo contains the module 2 assignment.
+The assignment is to add new features and enhancements to the loan qualifier application (`app.py`).
 Specifically, the added feature is the ability to save the qualifying loans to a CSV file.

 The Fire and Questionary libraries were used to add more functionality.
 Our loan qualifier application uses a python command-line interface ("CLI") that allows users to see qualifying loans from lenders quickly and easily.
 The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, and then returning to them a list of qualifying loans.